inanna-malick/akka-streams-example/README.md

 > Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure on the JVM.
 > [www.reactive-streams.org/](http://www.reactive-streams.org/)

 Akka Streams provide a domain specific language for describing stream processing steps that are then materialized to create reactive streams implemented on top of Akka actors.
-In this post I describe the process of using Akka Streams to fetch the most popular comments on Reddit for some set of subreddits and persist per-subreddit word counts.
+In this post I explain the process of using Akka Streams to construct a tool for scraping Reddit comments and constructing per-subreddit wordcounts.

 API Sketch:
 -----------